Jayykk/News/README.md

 POST /admin/re-analyze-news/:id

-These endpoints are wired through a layered architecture (routes → services → repositories) and currently use stubbed implementations for analysis and market data, as described in docs/architecture.md.
+These endpoints are wired through a layered architecture (routes → services → repositories) and use rule-based analysis plus configurable signal/alert generation as described in docs/architecture.md.
+The news and alert endpoints return raw news along with the latest analysis, associated signals, and alert summaries.
+Signal weights and thresholds are loaded from `configs/signal_configs` (or the path provided via `SIGNAL_CONFIG_PATH`).

 ## Scheduler